-Member data for active, retired, and inactive members was supplied as of July 1, 2022 by the City.
+Member data for active, retired, and inactive members was supplied as of July 1, 2024 by the City.
 The City is solely responsible for the accuracy and comprehensiveness of the data.
 We did not verify the data submitted but did perform tests for consistency and reasonableness.
-Asset information was supplied by the City on November 15, 2022.
+Asset information (unaudited) was supplied by the City on September 27, 2024.